 WAVE A, WAVE B - dial in different waveforms for each oscillator:

-A: Pulse width modulation (PWM), pulse without, sawtooth, triangle
+A: Pulse width modulation (PWM), square, sawtooth, triangle

-B: Pulse width modulation (PWM), pulse, sawtooth, noise
+B: Pulse width modulation (PWM), square, sawtooth, noise

 The noise waveform is especially useful for creating percussion.
 You can use it with the A/B MIX knob to combine pitched sounds and noise - add more noise for hats, for instance, or just dirty up a sound with a touch of noise.